 2. Don't use ad sets with very different audience sizes in one CBO campaign

 Experience has shown us that CBO can have trouble optimizing when the ad sets in the campaign have very different audience sizes.
 It seems that CBO will often neglect the smallest ad sets and only spend in the largest ones, even if the smaller audiences are the most valuable for you.

-- If your target audiences are of very different sizes – for example tens of thousands vs. millions – consider creating separate campaigns for them
+- If your target audiences are of very different sizes – for example tens of thousands vs. millions – consider using Ad Set budget or creating separate campaigns for them

 How does Meta decide which ad sets to spend on?

 CBO prioritizes spending by subtracting the estimated cost of a conversion from your bid cap.
 The greater the difference, the higher the ad set gets prioritized.
 Meta optimizes the allocation of your campaign budget in real time and on an opportunity-by-opportunity basis.